 Use Spells Often

 In the early stages of Clash Royale most players don’t have spells, but within a week or so of playing you’ll likely have the Freeze spell, and then in arena 3-4 get the Rage spell.
 Freeze will as you expect, freeze everything.
-This is one of those cards I save til the end and use with precision for a last-minute surprise and instant victory.
+This is one of those cards I save to the end and use with precision for a last-minute surprise and instant victory.

 The purple “Rage” spell increases speed, movement, and damage to wreck your enemy.
 Drop a Giant or Skeleton Giant, wait a few seconds, and drop the Rage.
 He’ll quickly get to their base, and destroy it.
 Rage a Balloon and enjoy the results.
 Now that Rage is only 2 Elixir it isn’t nearly as risky as it was before.

 And about that freeze spell, I use it for everything.
 Perfect placement (and after waiting a few seconds and being risky) paid off as you can see above.
 I waited longer than I should have for the enemy to drop a troop to take out my balloon, then dropped the freeze.
 Stopping the tower and Witch both at once, and giving my balloon time to take an entire tower.
 Think ahead, be methodical, take your time, and use spells as a surprise to your advantage.
+Spells like the Lightning can also deal that last bit of damage as the clock winds down or in overtime to get a win.

 Don’t Drop Trophies